MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 ## What to Backup

 When considering Backup and Recovery for AKS and Kubernetes clusters in general, it is crucial to identify exactly which components should be included in a backup in order to ensure a successful restore.
-Primarily, these critical components consists of:
+Primarily, these critical components consist of:

 - **Cluster State:** This refers to the current and desired configuration or state of all Kubernetes objects within the cluster.
 It encompasses various objects such as deployments, pods, services, and more.
  The cluster state is stored in a highly available etcd key-value pair database, which is often only accessible from the API Server as is the case of managed clusters like Azure Kubernetes Service (AKS).
 The cluster state is defined in a declarative manner and is the result of all Kubernetes configuration files (for example, YAML manifests) applied to the cluster.

 - **Application Data:** This refers to the data created, managed, or accessed by the containerized workloads running within the cluster.
 To ensure data persistence across pod or container restarts, Kubernetes recommends storing application data in Persistent Volumes.
 These volumes can be created statically or dynamically and can be backed by various types of persistent storage, offering flexibility and scalability for data storage and management requirements.

 While a complete backup of the cluster would require both the Cluster State and Application Data to be included as a single unit, determining the optimal scope of each backup depends on various factors.
 For example, the presence of alternative sources, like CI/CD pipelines, may allow for easier recovery of the cluster state.
-Additionally, the size of the application data plays a role in storage costs and the time required for Backup & Recovery operations.
+Additionally, the size of the application data plays a role in storage costs and the time required for Backup and Recovery operations.

-The ideal Backup & Recovery strategy highly depends on the specific application and environment.
+The ideal Backup and Recovery strategy highly depends on the specific application and environment.
 Therefore, the scope of the backup should be assessed on a case-by-case basis, considering factors such as the importance of the cluster state and the volume of application data.

-It is worth noting that targeting other components such as individual cluster nodes (VMs) or local filesystems and volumes, which are typically included in traditional Backup & Recovery plans for server-based systems, is not relevant in Kubernetes.
+It is worth noting that targeting other components such as individual cluster nodes (VMs) or local filesystems and volumes, which are typically included in traditional Backup and Recovery plans for server-based systems, is not relevant in Kubernetes.
 This is because relevant state and data are not persisted on individual nodes or local filesystems in the same manner as traditional systems.

-## Introduction to Backup & Recovery options for AKS
+## Introduction to Backup and Recovery options for AKS

-There are notable differences between traditional monolithic applications and workloads running in a Kubernetes cluster, which present several challenges with regards to Backup & Recovery.
+There are notable differences between traditional monolithic applications and workloads running in a Kubernetes cluster, which present several challenges with regards to Backup and Recovery.
 Kubernetes workloads are intentionally designed to be highly dynamic and distributed, with data persisted across external persistent volumes supported by multiple underlying resources and services.

-To effectively support Kubernetes environments, Backup & Recovery solutions must possess Kubernetes and application awareness.
-They should offer a degree of automation, reliability and integration which is often not found in legacy or more conventional Backup & Recovery tools.
+To effectively support Kubernetes environments, Backup and Recovery solutions must possess Kubernetes and application awareness.
+They should offer a degree of automation, reliability and integration which is often not found in legacy or more conventional Backup and Recovery tools.

-Various Kubernetes-native Backup & Recovery solutions are available, with options ranging from open to closed source and offering different licensing models.
+Various Kubernetes-native Backup and Recovery solutions are available, with options ranging from open to closed source and offering different licensing models.

-Following are some examples of Backup & Recovery solutions that may be used with AKS.
-On notable example is Microsoft's fully managed first-party solution called [Azure Kubernetes Service (AKS) Backup](https://learn.microsoft.com/azure/backup/azure-kubernetes-service-backup-overview), which provides an Azure-integrated service designed for Backup & Restore of AKS clusters and their workloads.
+Following are some examples of Backup and Recovery solutions that may be used with AKS.
+On notable example is Microsoft's fully managed first-party solution called [Azure Kubernetes Service (AKS) Backup](https://learn.microsoft.com/azure/backup/azure-kubernetes-service-backup-overview), which provides an Azure-integrated service designed for Backup & Recovery of AKS clusters and their workloads.
 This list is by no means exhaustive and aims only to showcase a number of options available.

 ### AKS Backup

 [AKS Backup](https://learn.microsoft.com/azure/backup/azure-kubernetes-service-backup-overview) is Azure's offering for backing up and restoring your AKS clusters.
 It is a simple, Azure-native process which allows you to back up and restore the containerized applications and data running in your AKS clusters.

 AKS Backup allows for on-demand or scheduled backups of full or fine-grained cluster state and application data stored in Azure Disk based Persistent Volumes.
-It integrates with the [Azure Backup Center](https://learn.microsoft.com/azure/backup/backup-center-overview) to provide a single pane of glass in Azure Portal that can help you govern, monitor, operate, and analyze backups at scale.
+It integrates with the [Azure Backup Center](https://learn.microsoft.com/azure/backup/backup-center-overview) to provide a single pane of glass in the Azure Portal that can help you govern, monitor, operate, and analyze backups at scale.

 NOTE - AKS Backup is currently in public preview.
 Preview features are available on a self-service, opt-in basis.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 AKS previews are partially covered by customer support on a best-effort basis.
 As such, these features aren't meant for production use.
 For more information, see the following support articles: